rmadith/554/Submission/NotesByMuthu.md

 It would have been nice to use in memory editor.
 But I think the space use is O(n) rather than O(1) which is what our bootloader is.
 This would mean there is greater logic use which might be an issue depending on what you are doing.

+Oh and when you copy an old project into a new directory to make changes make sure to change .sof file.
+Surprisingly the programmer unlike the rest of projector uses absolute path instead of a relative path

+You'll need to reset everytime you switch on or off dynamic Branch prediction